 If turning manually by hand, before you set them, take a soft pencil and place an X on one side of the egg and an O on the opposite side of the egg.
 This will help you make sure each egg has been fully turned.
 You will continue your daily turning of the eggs until 4 days before hatching.

 Candling the eggs you’ve been incubating is hands down my favorite part of the process.
 To candle an egg, you darken a room and then shine a flashlight into the large end of the egg.
 You can cut a hole in a cardboard box to help focus the light, or buy an egg candling light.
+My phone’s flashlight also works great for this.

 If you were to candle your eggs daily, which I do not recommend, you would see a red disk appear on the yolk, followed by veins slowly branching outward.
 On the 7th day of incubation, you will see a network of veins around the yolk of the egg and a small, red point at the center of it all.
-You may be able to make out a very dark spot, which is the bird’s developing eye.
+You may be able to make out a very dark spot, which is the chick’s developing eye.
 You may see some movement.
 If the egg appears alive, congratulations!
 Go ahead and set it back in the incubator.
 Below is an image of what a live egg should look like:

 You can clearly see the network of veins, the embryo in the center, and even its eye.
 At this stage, you might see the embryo rocking back and forth.
 But there are signs that your egg is not viable: